astronomer/astro-docs/ac/next/01_quickstart.md

 ## Next Steps

-Now that you have Astronomer Core Airflow running on your local machine, you might want to do one of the following:
+Now that you have Astronomer Core running on your local machine, you might want to do one of the following:

+* Learn about Airflow from the open source documentation.
+* Discover best practices through Airflow Guides.
 * Set up Astronomer Core in a production environment.
 * Try out key AC and Airflow features using one of our Airflow guides.
 * Learn more about what's in the AC image.